jiangDongAHU/hpcrtve/README.md

 ####  videoSecureCommunication

-The client retrieves frames from the original video, encrypts them using a key, displays the original and encrypted frames, and transmits the encrypted frames to the server via the Internet.
-The server decrypts the received frames using the same key, and displays the obtained and decrypted frames.
+The client retrieves frames from the original video, encrypts them with a key, displays both the original and encrypted frames, encodes the encrypted frames into PNG format, and transmits them to the server over the Internet.
+The server decodes the obtained PNG files, decrypts the resulting frames using the same key, and displays the obtained and decrypted frames.

 ### Recommended setting: